-A registered tax payer, whose aggregate turnover does not exceed rs seventy five lakh in the preceding financial year pay tax at a rate not more than 2.5% for restaurant sector and 1% for manufacturers and other suppliers of turnover.
+A registered tax payer, whose aggregate turnover does not exceed Rs seventy five lakh in the preceding financial year pay at a rate in lieu of central tax rate of not more than 2.5% for restaurant sector and 0.5% for manufacturers and other suppliers of turnover.

 Composition Scheme will be a growth driver for small taxpayers who are carrying out intrastate transaction and does not involve into import-export of goods.